ashea-code/BLUI/README.md

 ## Getnamo Fork Notes

-Made small additions and changes for certain use cases.
+Fork made to support small additions and changes for certain use cases.

+To install check out the latest releases https://github.com/getnamo/BLUI/releases and drag and drop *Plugins* folder into your project root folder

 ### Download and Fullscreen Support